Master of Computer Science

 - A candidate must have a demonstrated ability to maintain a 3.25 GPA or greater.

 - A candidate’s GRE scores should reflect a firm grasp of qualitative and quantitative reasoning.

 - TOEFL scores should reflect a strong command of the English language and meet the university operational standard.

 - If a student wishes to apply for a Teaching Assistantship position in the department they must have a score of 23 in speaking and 23 in the writing portions of the TOEFL or equivalent test.

-- For applicants submitting transcripts from non-U.S. universities, it is required to submit a course-by-course credential evaluation in addition to the transcripts that are uploaded to applications from a credential evaluation service.
+- For applicants submitting transcripts from non-U.S. universities, we strongly recommend (not required) submitting a course-by-course credential evaluation (in addition to the transcripts) that are uploaded to applications from a credential evaluation service.
 This document is an optional piece of your application.
 We prefer World Education Services (WES), however, we will also accept Education Credential Evaluators (ECE ).
-We do not want the credential evaluation sent physically to us.
-You can upload the WES or ECE document in the "Graduate Program Additional Material" section which can be found under "Materials" on the left-hand menu in the application.
-Your school transcripts AND your WES or ECE evaluation must be uploaded to your application to have your application considered complete.
+Do not send us a physical copy the credential evaluation.
+You will upload the WES or ECE document in the "Academic History Section" section along with your other transcripts.

 - Incomplete applications will not be reviewed for admission.